cis1951/lec4-code/README.md

 }
 ```

+(You can also add other properties as you see fit.)

 ## Step 3: Add a Task List to ContentView

 In this step, we'll create a view that lists all the tasks.
 We'll use `@State` to manage the array of tasks within this